Leukemia in Children

 The risk factors for childhood leukemia include:

-- Having an inherited condition that affects the body's immune system
+Having an inherited condition that affects the immune system

 What are the symptoms of leukemia in children?

-The symptoms depend on many factors.
-The cancer may be in the bone marrow, blood,
+Symptoms of leukemia depend on many factors.
+It might be in the bone marrow, blood,

-and other tissue and organs.
+or other tissues and organs.
 These may include the lymph nodes, liver, spleen, thymus,

 brain, spinal cord, gums, and skin.

-- Easy bruising or bleeding, such as nosebleeds or bleeding gums
+Easy bruising or bleeding, many nosebleeds, or bleeding gums

-The symptoms of leukemia can be like other health conditions.
-Make sure your child
+These symptoms can be caused by other, more common, health conditions.
+Make sure your

 How is leukemia diagnosed in children?